vivekgangwar02/TensorFlow-NeuralNetwork/Readme.md

 Usage:
 ipython3 main.py [CustomFilePAth]

-Note: Arguments in [ ] are optional
+Note: Arguments in [ ] are optional and model works only with banjo, cello, clarinet, french horn, guitar, oboe, trumpet and  violin

 Python modules that needs to be preinstalled to run main.py: